rails/rails/guides/source/action_view_overview.md

 <% local_assigns[:product_reviews]  # => nil %>
 ```

-One use case for `local_assigns` is optionally passing in a local variable and then conditionally doing something in the partial based on whether the local variable is set.
+One use case for `local_assigns` is optionally passing in a local variable and then conditionally performing an action in the partial based on whether the local variable is set.
 For example:

 ```html+erb
 <% if local_assigns[:redirect] %>